Óscar López (footballer, born 2006)

-Óscar David López Raslan (born 13 August 2006) is a footballer who plays as a midfielder for División de Honor Juvenil de Fútbol club Mallorca.
-Born in Spain, he represents Bolivia at international level.
+Óscar David López Raslan (born 13 August 2006) is a footballer who plays as a midfielder for Spanish club Getafe CF B. Born in Spain, he represents Bolivia at international level.

 Early life

 López was born in Alaró on the island of Mallorca.
 He has dual nationality with Bolivia through his mother, who is from Beni Department, and he lived in the South American country between the ages of 11 and 14.

 Club career

 López played as a youth for Sporting Ciutat de Palma before moving to SD La Salle, where he played in the Juvenil Preferente and Juvenil Nacional in respective years.
 Halfway through his second season he was signed by RCD Mallorca, being assigned to affiliate side CD San Francisco.
-In 2024, back to Mallorca, he signed his first professional contract.
+In 2024, back to Mallorca, he signed his first professional contract, and made his senior debut with the reserves shortly after.

+On 5 August 2026, López moved to another reserve team, Getafe CF B in Segunda Federación.

 International career

 López was first called up to the Bolivian international youth teams in 2023 after being called up by scouts.
 He said that it took time to adapt to the extreme altitude of the country.

 In November 2024, after being called up to the under-20 team, López was promoted to train with the senior national team.
 He made his debut on 14 November 2024 in a 4–0 loss away to Ecuador in 2026 FIFA World Cup qualification, as a half-time substitute.
 He became the youngest RCD Mallorca player to win a senior cap, breaking the record held since 2015 by 19-year-old James Davis for Equatorial Guinea.